In the News

 JournalDoc Comments:

-Link to Article in PubMed Disclaimer: Article of the Week selections by JournalDoc physicians are independent, unbiased and have no commercial conflict of interest.
+CLICK HERE FOR MORE INFORMATION ON THIS STUDY Disclaimer: Article of the Week selections by JournalDoc physicians are independent, unbiased and have no commercial conflict of interest.
 JournalDoc does not support or endorse the findings or opinions expressed in the article.
 Findings in the article may need to be supported by further research and/or the consensus of experts.

-JAMA Original Investigation Article
+NEJM Original Article

 What’s Interesting about this article?